rickkas7/PLMN_RK/README.md

 - License: MIT
 - Full browsable API documentation available [here](https://rickkas7.github.io/PLMN_RK/index.html) as well as in the docs directory

 These helper functions are used to convert between MCC-MNC (Mobile Country Code - Mobile Network Code) and PLMN format.
 There are also functions for manipulating the FPLMN (Forbidden Public Land Mobile Network) list in the SIM.

 **FPLMN functions are not working in this version of the code**.
 They appear to be accepted by the cellular modem, but the change never takes effect and do not appear to be saved on the SIM.
-I do not know why this is.
+I do not know why this is, and it makes this code essentially useless, but I published it in case any one knows the reason why.

+Because it does not work, it is not released as a Particle community library, though you could manually include it in your project as a [Workbench pseudo-library](https://docs.particle.io/getting-started/device-os/firmware-libraries/#workbench-pseudo-libraries).

 ## FPLMN